 On June 14, 2021, the United Nations Office of the High Commissioner for Human Rights issued a press statement announcing that a correspondence was issued to China regarding allegations of forced organ harvesting from Falun Gong practitioners, Uyghurs, Tibetans, Muslims and Christians in China.

-UN human rights experts*, including eight UN Special Rapporteurs reviewed credible reports including those detailing forced medical examinations, such as blood tests, ultrasound and x-rays, discriminatory conducted only on ethnic, linguistic or religious minorities illegally detailed in China.
+UN human rights experts*, including nine UN Special Rapporteurs reviewed credible reports including those detailing forced medical examinations, such as blood tests, ultrasound and x-rays, discriminatory conducted only on ethnic, linguistic or religious minorities illegally detailed in China.
 Results from these forced examinations are stored in databases which facilitate organ allocation.
 There is no evidence to suggest that other prisoners undergo medical examinations.

 “Forced organ harvesting in China appears to be targeting specific ethnic, linguistic or religious minorities held in detention, often without being explained the reasons for arrest or given arrest warrants, at different locations,” they said.
 “We are deeply concerned by reports of discriminatory treatment of the prisoners or detainees based on their ethnicity and religion or belief.

 “According to the allegations received, the most common organs removed from the prisoners are reportedly hearts, kidneys, livers, corneas and, less commonly, parts of livers.
 This form of trafficking with a medical nature allegedly involves health sector professionals, including surgeons, anaesthetists and other medical specialists.”